MeStudioLive/edl-to-ytc/README.md

 # edl-to-ytc
-EDL markers (from Video Editors) to YouTube chapters
+EDL markers (from Video Editors) to YouTube Chapters